Nancy-geek/linkedin-js-series/README.md

 ## Types of Execution Context

 1. **Global EC**: Created when JS code first starts to run and represents the global scope in JS.
 2. **Function EC**: Created when a function in the code starts executing.

+ - window in console(browser) is a global object created along during global execution context , and with this a this variable is also created
+ - this===window   =>true
+ - anything which is not inside a function is in global space

 ## Execution Phases